Pull to refresh

 Overview

 For decades, recycling profitability rose and fell with commodity prices—a business model that collapsed when China banned waste imports in 2018 and recycled material prices cratered.
-WM's response: pour $3 billion into automated facilities that cut labor costs 30% and double EBITDA margins compared to legacy plants.
-In Q4 2024, the company hit a 30% operating EBITDA margin for the first time in its history.
+WM invested $3 billion in automation, cutting labor costs 30% while doubling margins compared to legacy plants, hitting 30% operating EBITDA margin in Q4 2024 for the first time in its history.

 Key Indicators